Buying property in Nagoya?

 What property type will give the best return in Nagoya over 5 years as of 2026?

-As of January 2026, well-located condominiums near major transit nodes are expected to give the best total return over five years in Nagoya, combining solid appreciation with reliable rental income potential.
+As of early 2026, well-located condominiums near major Nagoya stations are the property type most likely to deliver the best total return over five years, combining capital appreciation with rental income in a format that stays liquid at resale.

 How will new infrastructure projects affect property prices in Nagoya over 5 years?